 For the gluten-free streusel:

-- In a small bowl, whisk together the gluten-free flour, granulated sugar, brown sugar, cinnamon, and salt.
+- In a small bowl, whisk together ½ cup (70 g) gluten-free flour, ¼ cup (50 g) granulated sugar, ¼ cup (50 g) light brown sugar, ½ teaspoon ground cinnamon, and ¼ teaspoon salt.

 For the coffee cake:

-- Add the egg, sour cream, milk, and vanilla.
-Mix until smooth, scraping down the sides of the bowl with a spatula as needed.
+- Add 1 (50 g) large egg, ¾ cup (180 g) sour cream, ½ cup (120 g) whole milk, and 1½ teaspoons vanilla extract.
+Mix until smooth, scraping down the sides of the bowl as needed.

-- Add the dry ingredients to the wet ingredients and mix until just combined and no more streaks of flour remain.
+- Add the dry ingredients to the wet ingredients and mix until just combined and no streaks of flour remain.

 - Sprinkle the chilled streusel over the chocolate chips.